 With the temperature so hot in Southern California it is hard to remember that fall is just around the corner.
-And as September draws near lots of different places in will start preparing for their Halloween themed fun.
-The Los Angeles area has a lot of activities to chose from if you are looking for some festive fun.
-For me my Halloween themed fun involves eating pumpkin treats, carving pumpkins, and going on hayrides.
-However, I know that for a lot of people their favorite Halloween themed activities involve getting scared.
+As September draws near lots of different places will start preparing for their Halloween-themed fun.
+The Los Angeles area has a lot of activities to choose from if you are looking for some festive fun.
+I hope that this post helps which one out of all the Halloween events Los Angeles has to offer is right for you.

-The Aquarium of the Pacific:
+The Aquarium of the Pacific